OctopusDeploy/blog/blog/2024-03/github-app/index.md

   - GitHub Actions
 ---

-We are excited to announce we are launching an Octopus Deploy App for GitHub, available now for Octopus Cloud customers.
+We are excited to announce we are launching an [Octopus Deploy App for GitHub](https://github.com/marketplace/octopus-deploy), available now for Octopus Cloud customers.
-TODO: add link

 Many Octopus customers use GitHub and Octopus together, and we are focused on ensuring the integration is seamless.
 The Octopus Deploy GitHub App is a major step on this journey.